 - 1. Registration of community association managers or community association management companies.
 Registration creates an official list of persons.
 Registration presumes the existence of the right to engage in activity and makes it illegal to practice in a regulated occupation without being registered.
 It does not assure the public of qualified practitioners. - 2.
 Requirement that community association managers work under a real estate broker.
-Legislation may distinguish community association managers from property managers and real estate
+Legislation may distinguish community association managers from property managers and real estate brokers.

-- brokers.
 However, requiring community association managers to work under real estate brokers or property managers is inappropriate. - 3.
 Requirement that community association managers obtain a "property management" license.
 A property management license ignores the distinction between property managers and community association managers.
 Community association managers obtaining this license will not obtain the necessary education to manage community associations, since community associations will be only one of the several subjects required for a property management license. - 4.
 Requirement that community association managers obtain a "real estate" license or obtain "real estate" education requirements.
 Community association management and real estate brokerage require different knowledge and skill sets.
 Requiring community association managers to take real estate educational courses eliminates the distinction between the two professions and inadequately prepares managers for community association management. - 5.
-Allowing real estate brokers and agents to manage community associations without appropriate training, education and regulation.
+Allowing real estate brokers and agents to manage community associations without appropriate training, education, and regulation.

-CAI supports the protection of homeowners and community associations through increasing professionalism, the training of community association managers and appropriate insurance coverage.
-CAI also supports the national certification program - CMCA, sponsored by CAMICB.
+CAI supports the protection of homeowners and community associations through increasing professionalism, the training of community association managers, and appropriate insurance coverage.
+CAI also supports the national certification program-CMCA, administered by CAMICB.

 State legislatures have attempted on several occasions to regulate community association managers.
-Past legislation has attempted to license community association managers as real estate brokers, salespersons or property managers.
-By definition, property managers perform facilities management and leasing services - not community association management.
-Community association managers perform additional/different job functions, requiring different knowledge than that required of real estate brokers, agents or property managers.
-Any regulation of community association managers as brokers, agents or property managers does not provide community association residents the assurance that these managers have the knowledge and skills required for professional community association management.
-While licensure of real estate brokers, agents or property managers protects consumers in sales transactions, it does not protect consumers during the ongoing management and operation of community associations.
+Past legislation has attempted to license community association managers as real estate brokers, salespersons, or property managers.
+By definition, property managers perform facilities management and leasing services-not community association management.
+Community association managers perform additional and different job functions, requiring different knowledge than that required of real estate brokers, agents, or property managers.
+Any regulation of community association managers as brokers, agents, or property managers does not provide community association residents the assurance that these managers have the knowledge and skills required for professional community association management.
+While licensure of real estate brokers, agents, or property managers protects consumers in sales transactions, it does not protect consumers during the ongoing management and operation of community associations.

 The CMCA program provides many of the same requirements as state licensure.
-The program requires prerequisite education; a comprehensive examination of entry-level knowledge that was developed based upon rigorous standards set forth by the National Commission for Certifying Agencies (NCCA); required adherence to CMCA Standards of Professional Conduct; enforcement of those Standards; and continuing education requirements.
+The program requires prerequisite education; a comprehensive examination of entry-level knowledge that was developed based upon rigorous standards set forth by the National Commission for Certifying Agencies (NCCA); required adherence to CMCA Standards of Professional Conduct; enforcement of those standards; and continuing education requirements.
 The CMCA program allows the state to have licensed professionals without requiring the state to create a new regulatory bureaucracy to administer a licensure program.
 Therefore, states do not have to license or otherwise regulate community association managers.
 States should accept CAMICB's national certification program in lieu of state licensure.

-Adopted by the Board of Trustees, October 1, 1994

-Amended and Approved by the Manager Credentialing Legislative Task Force, April 22, 1998 Approved by the Public Affairs Council, April 22, 1998 Adopted by the Board of Trustees, April 25, 1998 Amended and Approved by the Government & Public Affairs Committee, October 17, 2001 Adopted by the Board of Trustees, October 19, 2001 Amended by the Government & Public Affairs Committee, March 25, 2011 Adopted by the Board of Trustees, May 4, 2011
+Amended and Approved by the Manager Credentialing Legislative Task Force, April 22, 1998

+Approved by the Public Affairs Council, April 22, 1998

+Amended and Approved by the Government & Public Affairs Committee, October 17, 2001

+Amended by the Government & Public Affairs Committee, March 25, 2011